elainebroche-dev/pf5-iomha-prints/README.md

 ## Deployment  - leaving this here for now but all needs to be rewritten

 Detailed below are instructions on how to clone this project repository and the steps to configure and deploy the application.
-Code Institute also provides a summary of similar process steps here : [CI Cheat Sheet](https://codeinstitute.s3.amazonaws.com/fst/Django%20Blog%20Cheat%20Sheet%20v1.pdf)

 1. How to Clone the Repository
 2. Create Application and Postgres DB on Heroku
 3. Connect the Heroku app to the GitHub repository
 4. Configure Amazon Web Services S3 to store static files and images
 5. Configure STRIPE config vars and webhooks